Render-blocking resources are a critical part of optimizing the infrastructure of your webpage.

 With many studies linking reductions in page load times to improvements in valuable KPIs (conversions, bounce rate, time on site), improving site latency has become a top-of-mind business goal for many organizations.

-SEO professionals are in a unique position to guide this effort, as our role is often to bridge the gap between business goals and web developers’ priorities.
+SEO professionals are uniquely positioned to guide this effort, as our role is often to bridge the gap between business goals and web developers’ priorities.

 Having the ability to audit a site, analyze results, and identify areas for improvement helps us to work with developers to improve performance and translate results to key stakeholders.